lion137/Daily_Stuff/README.md

 # Daily_Stuff
-This is my plan, make a simple notebook of daily (if possible) works from this repo.
+The plan, make this repo a simple notebook of daily (if possible) programming works .